Adrian-TJ/Adrian-TJ/README.md

 <h1>Hi there, I'm Adrian :wave:</h1>
-<p>I am currently in my 5th semester pursuing a Bachelor's degree in Computer Science and Technology at Tec de Monterrey.
-I love challenges and to put myself to the test I started working on a CRM platform as a service to launch and sell.
+<p>I am currently in my 7th semester pursuing a Bachelor's degree in Computer Science and Technology at Tec de Monterrey.
+I love challenges and to put myself to the test I an currently working at Talentapy a talent development startup.
 This project is built using AWS services, React, TypeScript and NextJS, and it's developing my adaptability and problem solving skills.</p>

 <h4>Others...</h4>
 <p>:trophy: I'm interested in competitive programming</p>